owncloud/administration/build-clients/README.md

 Sparkle
 -------
 When the Sparkle updater is implemented the OS X client itself will notify a user if there is a new version of the client.
 Unfortunatly Sparkle can not handle PKG files at the moment.
-In order to serve Sparkle the client will be packet and should be uploaded to your server as a TBZ file.
+In order to serve Sparkle the client will be packed and should be uploaded to your server as a TBZ file.
 For human downloads you provide the PKG file to your visitors.

 If you want to use the Sparkle updater for the OS X client you have to install the Sparkle framework on your building Mac.
 Download the package on http://sparkle-project.org, unpack it and copy ``SPARKLE.framework`` and its contents to ``./Library/Frameworks/``.